plexefinance/PlexePublicAPI/README.md

 ### Make a Withdrawal

-To make a withdrawal, you will need to use the Calcuation API to to get details of the withdrawal.
+To make a withdrawal, you will need to use the Calculation API to get details of the withdrawal.

-Once that is commpete, call the API
+Once that is complete, call the API

 	/api/Loan/make-withdrawal/{loanId}

-This API takes the output from the Calcuation API as an input.
+This API takes the output from the Calculation API as an input.

 Onced called, a SMS will be generated and sent to the Cusomter's cell.